latex3/luaotfload/doc/luaotfload.conf.rst

 provided by Luaotfload to perform important corrections on font data.

 The fontloader backend can be selected by setting the value of ``fontloader``.
-Other than the default, which selects the packaged ``reference`` loader as shipped with Luaotfload, a file name accessible by kpathsea can be specified.
+The most important choices are ``default``, which will load the dedicated Luaotfload fontloader, and ``reference``, the upstream package as shipped with Luaotfload.
+Other than those, a file name accessible via kpathsea can be specified.

 Alternatively, the individual files that constitute the fontloader can be loaded directly.
 While less efficient, this greatly aids debugging since error messages will reference the actual line numbers of the source files and explanatory comments are not stripped.
-Currently, three distinct loading strategies are
-available: ``unpackaged`` will load the batch that is part of Luaotfload.
+Currently, three distinct loading strategies are available: ``unpackaged`` will load the batch that is part of Luaotfload.
 These contain the identical source code that the reference fontloader has been compiled from.
 Another option, ``context`` will attempt to load the same files by their names in the Context format from the search path.
 Consequently this option allows to use the version of Context that comes with the TeX distribution.
 Distros tend to prefer the stable version (“current” in Context jargon) of those files so certain bugs encountered in the more bleeding edge Luaotfload can be avoided this way.
-A third option is to use ``context`` with a colon to specify a directory prefix where the *TEXMF* is located that the files should be loaded from, e. g. ``context:~/context/tex/texmf-context``.
+A third option is to use ``context`` with a colon to specify a directory prefix where the *TEXMF* is located that the files should be loaded from, e. g.
+``context:~/context/tex/texmf-context``.
 This can be used when referencing another distribution like the Context minimals that is installed under a different path not indexed by kpathsea.

 The value of ``log-level`` sets the default verbosity of messages printed by Luaotfload.
 Only messages defined with a verbosity of less